SwatiNighut/Web-Scrapping-on-Nobel-Prize-winner-List/README.md

 Table of content :

-Reason to choose the file
+Reason to choose the file,

 Pandas operations used in file

 Graphs which are used

-Conclusion
+ :
 Reasons to choose the file:
 I want interested in doing web scrapping so I selected this topic.
 In this dataset I used requests and Beautiful soup to extract the data.

 Pandas operations : To extract the data and to arrange the data in proper fomat some pandas operation and python methods are used.

 Python method : slicing , indexing ,loop,strip
 Pandas methods: info(), describe(), value_counts(),rename the columns,drop()